-- 21.9.1.
+21.9.1.
 These audits will require the Contractor to provide any assistance, records access, information system access, staff access, and space access to the party selected to perform the independent audit.
-The audit firm will submit to the State Agency and/or Contractor a final report on controls placed in operations for the project and includes a detailed description of the audit firm's tests of the operating effectiveness of controls. - 21.9.2.
+The audit firm will submit to the State Agency and/or Contractor a final report on controls placed in operations for the project and includes a detailed description of the audit firm's tests of the operating effectiveness of controls.

+21.9.2.
 The Contractor shall supply the Department with an exact copy of the report within thirty (30) calendar days of completion.
 When required by LDH, such audits may be performed annually during the term of the contract.
 The Contractor shall agree to implement recommendations as suggested by the audits within three months of report issuance at no cost to the State.
-If cost of the audit is to be borne by the Contractor, it was included in the response to the RFP.
+The cost of the audit is to be borne by the Contractor.